Graduate Certificate in

 SILE Public CPD Points Up to 36 points

-Course Description To provide law students who intend to read commercial law electives with a foundation in accounting, finance and other related business concepts.
-It covers topics such as interpretation and analysis of standard financial statements, the types of players and instruments in the financial markets and the basic framework of a business investment market.
-The course will employ a hypothetical simulation where lawyers advise on several proposals involving the acquisition and disposal of assets by a client.
-The issues covered in the hypothetical will include asset valuation models, financing options and techniques, and compliance with accounting and regulatory frameworks.
+Students will learn how to interpret and analyse financial statements, the different types of financial instruments offered by financial markets, and the basic workings of the investment market.
+The course will employ a simulation model in which students are to advise on the acquisition and disposal of assets by a hypothetical client.
+The key issues covered in the hypothetical scenario will include asset valuation models, financing options and techniques, and compliance with accounting and regulatory frameworks.

 Course Convenor(s) Associate Professor Stephen Phua and Adjunct Professor James Leong